 Food 2 Kids

 The Food 2 Kids program provides weekend meal bags to over 1,500 students per week identified by teachers and school counselors as chronically hungry.
-These bags contain six meals and healthy snacks, weigh approximately 6.2lbs per bag, and are delivered directly to students at school by volunteers.
-Over the last year this program distributed 50,055 bags
+These bags contain six meals and healthy snacks, weigh approximately 6.2lbs per bag, and are delivered directly to schools by volunteers.
+Over the last year this program distributed 50,055 bags.

 Food 2 Kids 360